 4. Pack toiletries in your carry-on bag

 In a twist of fate, it was actually a good thing that I overslept, missed my bus to the airport and packed my bags at 4 a.m. that one time, because I ended up putting my toiletries bag in my carry-on.
 I cannot tell you just how happy I was to be able to take out my contacts at midnight, wash my face and brush my teeth— sometimes it’s the little things.
 Get in the habit of putting your makeup bag or toiletries in your carry-on, because you never know when you’ll have to sleep in the airport or if the airline will lose your bag.
-Just make sure that those liquids are each under three ounces and follow airport guidelines!
+Another option is to always make sure your carry-on has one of these handy emergency toiletry kits.

 5. Ask an airport attendant if there’s somewhere to grab sleeping essentials.